 Lush rainforests, stunning mountain peaks and a thriving economy with ample jobs are just a few of the many reasons to live in Washington State.

-The real estate market reflects this desirability as the average home for sale in Washington state was $560,400 in 2021.
-This price is well above the national average of $428,700.
-Since homes are so much more expensive, you may wonder if buying a home in Washington State is worth it in 2023.
+The real estate market reflects this desirability as the average home for sale in Washington state was $562,900 as of November 2023.
+This price is well above the national average of $412,000 from September 2023.
+Since homes are so much more expensive, you may wonder if buying a home in Washington State is worth it in 2024.

 We may be a little biased, but we think the prices don’t tell the whole story.
 The Evergreen State is a fantastic place to live, and there are several homeownership programs that make buying a home in Washington an attainable goal.